-Zebra Plant, Zebra Haworthia
+Zebra Haworthia, Zebra Plant

-How to Grow and Care
+How to Grow and Care for Haworthiopsis fasciata

-Learn more at How to Grow and Care for Zebra Plant.
+Learn more at How to Grow and Care for Haworthiopsis.

 - Back to genus Haworthiopsis

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus